IPESE/REHO/docs/sections/2_Releases.rst

     The integration of solid oxide cells and hydrogen storage for building energy systems is investigated.
 In the context of renewables penetration and electrification of energy services (i.e., deployment of photovoltaics, heat pumps, electric vehicles), the study considers a typical residential building with limited grid capacity for electricity im- port/export.
 Five 5 scenarios are investigated, among which a closed-loop system where hydrogen is produced, stored, and locally consumed, and a scenario where hydrogen can also be exported to generate revenues.
 Results indicate that a reversible solid oxide cell coupled with a hydrogen tank offer a compelling solution as a substitute for electrical storage in the context of grid congestion and PV curtailment.
 In addition to provide local chemical storage, it makes an efficient use of resources by recovering waste heat generated during cell operation, which is used to partially meet space heating and domestic hot water demands.
 Another significant aspect of such system is the potential for e-fuel production and hydrogen export.

-.. dropdown:: :bdg-primary:`Conference` Potential of Reversible Solid Oxide Cells and Long-term Energy Storage in Residential Areas, Waeber 2025 :cite:`waeberPotentialReversibleSolid2025`
+.. dropdown:: :bdg-primary:`Conference` Potential of reversible solid oxide cells and long-term energy storage in residential areas, Waeber 2025 :cite:`waeberPotentialReversibleSolid2025`
     :icon: globe

     *The 35th European Symposium on Computer Aided Process Engineering (ECOS) - July 6-9, 2025, Ghent, Belgium*